Windows to What Comes Next

 Rather than press my luck, I drove east about a mile along the same ridge to the stone Lookout Shelter—another CCC creation built nearly a century ago.
 Think of it as a large, rustic stone room open on one side, like a window carved into the face of the mountain.

 As I looked back toward where I had been standing, I saw it vanish into a wall of rain.
 My timing had been just right.
 Inside the shelter, I was dry, even comfortable.
-The storm roared around me, lightning flashing behind sheets of water, but I had peace.
+The storm roared my way, lightning flashing behind sheets of water, but I had peace.
 A literal shelter from the storm.

 The shelter wasn’t extravagant.
 Just solid.
 Open.
 It wasn’t made to keep the world out—it was made to offer a place to pause, even if only for a while.
 And in that moment, it was exactly what I needed.

 I stayed and watched the weather move on.
 The storm, even as it soaked the desert, felt strangely personal.
 I’d come looking for moonlight, but found something deeper: a moment of quiet strength in the midst of chaos.
 I never saw the moonrise, but the experience didn’t need it.
-What I got instead was a living picture of protection, provision, and patience.
+What I got instead was a living picture of protection and provision.

 A Base for Exploration